stanfordio/ucluster/README.md

 #### 2. Install uCluster in VisiData

 First ensure that the local `ucluster` package is installed in the same Python environment as VisiData.
-Then simply add `import ucluster.vd` to your `~/.visidatarc` file, as explained above.
+Then simply add `import ucluster.vd.plugin` to your `~/.visidatarc` file, as explained above.

 ## In The Weeds: Architecture & Design